rah99/rest_api-node-express-mongodb/README.md

 npm i --save-dev dotenv nodemon
 ```
 #### Replace the "test": "..." entry in the 'package.json' file with
-**NOTE the server.js will be what the current server file name is**
+**NOTE the server.js will be what the current/your server file name is**
 ```
 "devStart": "nodemon server.js"
 ```